IvanX8635/github-tutorial/README.md

 ``git commit -m "[message]"`` - Will take a snapshot of whatever is on stage ``git log`` - will show you the previous commits(Very useful)

-``git push`` will save upload the commits to cloud(ie. github)**Must have a remote first!
+``git push`` will save and upload the commits to the cloud repository(ie. github)**Must have a remote first!
 Look at the Repo setup above

 ---
 ## Rolling Back Changes
 ``git revert [SHA]``- Use ``git log`` to see the tag (SHA) - the characters that indicates or identifies a commit.
 This will allow you to roll back changes with a particular commit.

 **Let say you have committed something and want to go back**
 Do ``git log`` within the repo and identify the checkpoint.
+``git reset HEAD~`` will undo the commit in a simple manner

-You can ``git reset --soft HEAD`` to undo the commit and still have what is on stage one commit previously previously.
+You can ``git reset --soft HEAD`` to undo the commit and still have what is on stage one commit previously.

 ``git reset --hard HEAD`` completely nukes it and resets everything; even what has been added on stage one commit previously.